Grant Awards Benefit Local Communities in Essex Area

 - High Peaks Hospice & Palliative Care, for a phone system upgrade

 - North Country SPCA, for telecommunications upgrades, in honor and memory of Frisky Irwin

 - Whallonsburg Grange Hall, for an updated accessible ramp and entryway roof

 “Kudos all around to the fund donors and advisors, grantees, and students,” said Cali Brooks, Adirondack Foundation President and CEO.
 “These grants and the spirit in which they are given are a testament to the power of place-based philanthropy.”

 Essex Community Fund, established at Adirondack Foundation in 2003 by Essex residents dedicated to improving the quality of life in the Town of Essex, supports community beautification, historic preservation, culture, the arts, education, and programs for youth and senior citizens.
 To date, the fund has awarded more than $211,000 to local organizations, projects and causes.
 It has sparked the creation of the Charlie Goff Memorial Fund, Essex Heating Project, and the Allen Scholarship and Education Program Fund.
-To contribute or learn more, contact Nick Muller at 518.963.8188 or email@example.com, or visit www.essexfund.org.
+To learn more, contact Nick Muller at 518.963.8188 or firstname.lastname@example.org.